Getting around Albania

 4-wheel drive is not normally required.

-Car hire: Cars can be hired in Tirana from the usual international companies, although they are expensive compared to northern Europe and North America.
-It may be cheaper, and will certainly be less stressful, to arrange a chauffeur-driven car in advance through one of the Tirana-based travel agencies.
+You can hire cars in Tirana from the usual international companies, although they are expensive compared to northern Europe and North America.
+It may be cheaper, and is certainly less stressful, to arrange a chauffeur-driven car in advance through one of the Tirana-based travel agencies.

-Documentation: An International Driving Permit (technically this should be accompanied with a certified translation) and national driving licence are required.
-Travellers bringing their own car into Albania should ascertain before departure that their insurance is valid there; emergency breakdown cover is also worth considering.
+An International Driving Permit (technically this should be accompanied with a certified translation) and national driving licence are required.
+If bringing your own car into Albania, you should ascertain before departure that your insurance is valid there; emergency breakdown cover is also worth considering.

 Taxis are plentiful and relatively economical for short journeys within city limits.
 Urban buses are very cheap but usually very crowded.
-In Tirana, there is a flat fare for any bus journey; within the city centre, taxis also have a flat fare, which should be agreed with the driver before setting off.
+In Tirana, there is a flat fare for any bus journey; within the city centre, taxis also have a flat fare, which you should agree with the driver before setting off.

-The hub of the national railway network is Durrësi.
+The hub of the national railway network is Durrës.
 From there, services operate to Tirana, Shkodra, Vlora and Pogradeci.
 Trains are diesel, infrequent (except between Tirana and Durrësi) and slow.